 Safeguarding and Child Protection

 We take child protection and safe guarding very seriously at Waterbeach Community Primary School and have systems in place to ensure that concerns are listened to and procedures are followed.
 Our designated personnel are Miss Green as lead designated child protection officer.
-Mrs Ogilvie is also a trained designated child protection officer.
+Mrs Ogilvie, Mrs Rutherford and Mrs Scrivner are also trained designated child protection officers.
 The team meet every week to discuss ongoing concerns and to ensure appropriate actions are carried out.